gabrielstramontin/mslearn-security-fundamentals/Instructions/Labs/LAB_04_explore_pim.md

 ### Review

 In this lab; you, explored PIM.
 You, as the admin, configured Diego with user admin privileges for a specified amount of time.
 Then you, as Diego, walked through the process of activating the user admin privileges and configuring user settings.
-Recall that PIM requires Azure AD Premium P2 licensing.
+Recall that PIM requires Microsoft Entra ID Premium P2 licensing.